 Same like with daily double, but instead of picking two winners, you get to pick 3, 4, 5, or 6 horses for this bet.
 A Pick 5 and 6 has a much larger payout than a Pick 3, for example.
 Sometimes in 6 or 7 figure range like this woman from Texas.

 When is an Online Horse Racing Bet Settled?

 Of course, although there is more money to be won with an exotic bet it is harder to win since there are more variables.

-Beginners are advised to stick to the straight bets for their first few wagers before braving the exotic once they have broaden their knowledge of the ability of each horse.
+Beginners are advised to stick to the straight bets for their first few wagers before braving the exotic once they have broadened their knowledge of the ability of each horse.

-The great thing about horse racing is that the wagers start at $2 so it is possible to make a great quantity of low bets.
+The great thing about online horse racing is that wagers are allowed to be quite small, so it is possible to make a great number of low bets.